 If you feed your baby formula, make sure to always:

-• Do not feed your infant under 1 year old cow milk or other milk substitutes from the dairy section of the grocery store, such as almond or soy beverages (sometimes labeled as milk).
+substitutes from the dairy section of the grocery store, such as almond, oat or soy beverages (sometimes labeled as milk).
+These are not designed to meet a baby's nutritional needs.

-• Do not use imported formulas from other countries that are not reviewed by the FDA.
+Do not use formulas imported from other countries that are not registered by the FDA.
+Not all online sites provide only fully registered products.
+Talk with your pediatrician if you have any questions about this.

 Why can't I make my own formula or use regular milk or milk substitutes from the dairy aisle?

 Although feeding babies regular milk or making homemade formula was common decades ago, it is not a safe or recommended practice.
-In the United States, laws and other government rules make sure that all infant formula sold in stores meets very strict rules about their ingredients, to make sure it supports healthy growth and development.
+In the United States, laws and other government rules make sure that all infant formula sold in stores meets very strict rules about their ingredients.
+These regulations help ensure it supports healthy growth and development.

-The FDA also oversees how approved formulas are made and stored.
+The FDA requires infant formulas to include 30 essential nutrients, with minimum levels for all of them and maximum levels for some.
+It also oversees how approved formulas are made and stored.
 The government inspects both the formulas and the manufacturing facilities regularly to be sure the rules are followed to avoid contamination and spoilage.

 Formula mixtures made from online or other resources may not have vital components, such as enough iron or vitamins for a baby.
 Or, they may have too much salt or other nutrients that your baby's kidneys and liver cannot handle in large amounts.

-In addition, regular dairy products like cow milk or alternatives such as soy, hemp, or almond milk are not designed with the right amount of very important nutrition sources including protein, iron, calcium, and vitamins that a baby needs.
-Even if it seems like they have enough from the label, the chemical forms of the nutrition may not be easily absorbed by the baby’s body.
-Or, certain ingredients may affect each other (such as calcium and phosphorus) in ways that is not ideal for things like bone growth.
+In addition, regular dairy products like cow milk or alternatives such as soy, oat, hemp or almond milk are not designed with the right amount of very important nutrients such as protein, iron, calcium and vitamins that a baby needs.
+Even if it seems like they have enough from the label, the chemical forms of the nutrients may not be easily absorbed by the baby's body.
+Or, certain ingredients may affect each other (such as calcium and phosphorus) in ways that are not ideal for things like bone growth.

-Why are a baby's nutritional needs so specific?
+Why are a baby's nutrition needs so specific?

 The label lists the names for specific chemical forms of ingredients like calcium and iron.
 These are forms considered safe to feed a baby.
 Every formula that is reviewed by the FDA has been shown to lead to good infant growth.